nbatfai/amminadab/README.md

 ## Genealogy of Ram

 1. [Samu](https://github.com/nbatfai/samu)
-The main purpose of this project is to allow the evaluation and verification of the results of the paper entitled **"A disembodied developmental robotic agent called Samu Bátfai"**.
+The main purpose of this project is to allow the evaluation and verification of the results of the paper entitled **"A disembodied developmental robotic agent called Samu Bátfai"**, [http://arxiv.org/abs/1511.02889](http://arxiv.org/abs/1511.02889).
 It is our hope that Samu will be the ancestor of developmental robotics chatter bots that will be able to chat in natural language like humans do.
 2. [Isaac](https://github.com/nbatfai/isaac)
 *"The son of Samu is Isaac."* The project called Isaac is a case study of using deep Q learning with neural networks for predicting the next sentence of a conversation.
 3. [Jacob](https://github.com/nbatfai/jacob)